 - A. Demonstrate competency in English in accordance with Oklahoma State Regents for Higher Education policy.
 Students may contact the Admissions Office for full English competency eligibility information or demonstrate competency through Option 1 or Option 2 below: - Option 1: High School Performance.
 Students must have successfully completed the high school core requirements in, or graduate from, high school where English is the primary language in a country where English is a primary language.
 For admission under this option students should submit official transcript(s) from an English-speaking high school showing graduation or submit applicable documents showing successful completion of the high school core requirements.
-Option 2: Student may be admitted who achieve a Test of English as a Foreign Language (TOEFL) score of at least 500 or an internet-based TOEFL score of at least 61 or a computer-based score of at least 173. - B. Provide the following documents: - Students transferring from another institution of higher education must provide all official transcripts from each institution attended. - Up-to-date Passport, Visa, and if transferring from another institution, the I-20 student copy from the last school the student was authorized to attend. - Official letter of financial support and bank statements. - Maintain immigration status and be in good standing with Immigration and Naturalization Service. - D. Submit an Application for Admission form and return it with an application fee of \$15 to the Registrar. - E. International students may be required to submit evidence of a tuberculin test and a polio inoculation or acquire them during the first week of classes.
+Option 2: Student may be admitted who achieve a Test of English as a Foreign Language (TOEFL) score of at least 500 or an internet-based TOEFL score of at least 61 or a computer-based score of at least 173. - B. Provide the following documents: - Students transferring from another institution of higher education must provide all official transcripts from each institution attended. - Up-to-date Passport, Visa, and if transferring from another institution, the I-20 student copy from the last school the student was authorized to attend - Official letter of financial support and bank statements. - Maintain immigration status and be in good standing with Immigration and Naturalization Service. - D. Submit an Online application for F-1 International Students.
+The \$15 application fee will be charged upon initial enrollment at Seminole State College. - E. International students may be required to submit evidence of a tuberculin test and a polio inoculation or acquire them during the first week of classes.
 If the tuberculin test shows positive, the student must have a chest x-ray within five days or will be subject to being suspended from classes. - F. Be familiar with United States Immigration policies and laws concerning their stay in the United States.
 Assistance in understanding these policies and laws can be obtained in the Registrar's Office.

-Upon receipt of the application and fee, the Registrar will issue an I-20 form to those students transferring from a language center or college in the United States.
-For those desiring to be admitted to Seminole State College directly from their home country, the application for admission, the \$15 fee, the letter of financial support, and official test scores showing English language proficiency must be provided before an I-20 will be issued.
+Upon receipt of the application, the Registrar will issue an I-20 form to those students transferring from a language center or college in the United States.
+For those desiring to be admitted to Seminole State College directly from their home country, the application for admission high school/secondary school transcript, the letter of financial support, and official test scores showing English language proficiency must be provided before an I-20 will be issued.
 International students applying for admission who will attend a language center in the United States prior to attending Seminole State College will be provided a conditional letter of acceptance upon receipt of the application for admission, the letter of financial support, and the \$15 fee.
 Admission will be based upon meeting all of the requirements above.
 The I-20 to be used in gaining admission to the United States must come from the language center, which the student will attend before attending Seminole State College.